Danny Pudi stars as Teddy, the Chief Design Officer at Wayne Security, in the NBC comedy "Powerless."

 Pudi is an avid runner and also enjoys Yahtzee, vacuuming and drinking coffee.
-He currently lives in Los Angeles with his wife, Bridget.
+He currently lives in Los Angeles with his wife and two children.